team-work-tools/team-work-telegram-bot/docs/configuration/sprint.md

 #### Customer

 - For each ready for review Scenario PR from Team {X}:
-  - Comment on the PR.
+  - Review the PR.
-  - Discuss the PR in the Team {X} topic on Telegram.
+  - Discuss the PR in the PRs topic.

 #### Task Management (from Team {X})